Public assistance and government aid in Idaho.

 Child care assistance can be provided by the Idaho Department of Health and Welfare too.
 Low-income, working families can receive child care assistance to be used for paying a portion of their day care or child care expenses.
 This program is for parents who attend school, work, or those who actively participate in approved activities to help prevent children from being placed in foster care.

 The public assistance program pays for only part of the child care costs for eligible households, and parents will also need to pay for a portion of the costs too.
 The parent’s share that they need to be paid will be based on the size of the family and also their total household income.
 The Department also works closely with community partners on a professional development system to improve child care services in Idaho and has a list of approved providers.
-Click more details.
+Click more details on free daycare in Idaho.

 Idaho's State Children's Health Insurance Program (SCHIP) can provide medical care for people whose income is too high to qualify for federal government Medicaid.
 The state funded SCHIP is a health insurance and coverage program for children under age 19 whose family income is too high to qualify for other public aid such as Medicaid.
 Small monthly fees or premiums may be charged on bills or premiums.